FusRoman/grandma-gcn/README.md

 ### Required TOML configuration

-To run the E2E test, you need a TOML configuration file (e.g., `gcn_stream_config.toml`) with the following required sections and secrets:
+To run the E2E test, you need a TOML configuration file (for example, `gcn_stream_config.toml`) with the following required sections and secrets.

 ```toml
 [CLIENT]